 Lloyde High School recruits and employs the most qualified credentialed teachers.
-For the 2010-11 school year, the school employed 14 fully credentialed teachers.
-The Federal No Child Left Behind Act requires that all teachers in order to be considered as "NCLB Compliant".
+For the 2011-12 school year, the school employed 19 fully credentialed teachers.
+The Federal No Child Left Behind Act requires that all teachers in core subject areas meet certain requirements in order to be considered as "NCLB Compliant".
 Minimum qualifications include: possession of a bachelor's degree, possession of an appropriate California teaching credential, and demonstrated competence in core academic subjects.